natenka/pyneng-book-en/docs/source/book/19_concurrent_connections/logging.rst

         format='%(threadName)s %(name)s %(levelname)s: %(message)s',
         level=logging.INFO)

-In this variant, the settings are:
+In this version, the settings are:

 * all messages will be displayed on standard output,
 * messages of INFO level and above will be displayed,